Schwarz18/Car-Price-Prediction/README.md

 The results section includes an analysis of the model performance, including metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared (R²).
 Visualizations of the predicted vs. actual prices are also provided.

+## Project Structure

+- `data/` - Contains the dataset used for training and evaluation.
+- `notebooks/` - Jupyter Notebooks with the code and analysis.
+- `models/` - Saved models and related files.
+- `scripts/` - Python scripts for data processing and model training.
+- `requirements.txt` - List of dependencies.
+- `README.md` - Project documentation.

+## Features

+- Data preprocessing and cleaning
+- Exploratory Data Analysis (EDA)
+- Model training and evaluation
+- Hyperparameter tuning
+- Prediction and visualization

 ## Contributing

 Contributions are welcome!
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.

+## Contact

+For any questions or support, please contact [sudeephm774@gmail.com](mailto:sudeephm774@gmail.com).

 ---